- 5 minutes

 It has become part of modern business credo that to build a great company you have to use the right tech.
 The recent turbulent economy has done nothing to dispel that.

-“Forward-looking businesses aren’t afraid of adopting new technologies,” notes HSBC UK’s Head of Strategic Growth, Partnership & Innovation, Will Turner.
+“Forward-looking businesses aren’t afraid of adopting new technologies,” notes HSBC UK’s Head of SME Business Banking, Tom Wood.
 “From our data, we can see that high growth-oriented companies see tech as a key tool to enable their growth.”

 But with so much software available, how should you separate the signal from the noise?
 And what’s the smartest way to think about how your business approaches its tech?